josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 </PullQuote>

-You don't need to be an expert in any of those things, by any stretch, but they shouldn't be unfamiliar to you.
+You don't need to be an expert in everything, by any stretch, but things likely to come up should be at least familiar.
 If you can have a basic high-level conversation about them, that's probably good enough for now. (_I've been working in React, TypeScript, and Tailwind for years, and I wouldn't consider myself an expert in any of the three_.)

 Beyond addressing any severe vulnerabilities, however: I personally believe effort is better spent bolstering strengths than mitigating weaknesses.
 There's usually a reason some things click with you while others don't, and so you're fighting against yourself trying to drag your lowest stats up.
 That energy goes a lot further leaning into things that come more easily.
 Plus, this is a long process; you need some wins along the way.